pookleblinky/apocalyptic-vignettes/pbta/GMsheet.md

 - Sometimes, reflect a question back upon the players.
 - Make the players' characters feel overwhelmed and confused.
 - Make the players' characters *not* feel like the protagonist.
+- No zombie is boring.
+Every zombie has a backstory.

 # Moves (from quickstart guide):